27factorial/BEPL/BEPL Documentation.md

-# BasIc English-like Programming Language #
+# Basic English-like Programming Language #

 ## ***NOTE: This documentation is nowhere near complete, and neither is the language. use both at your own risk.*** ##